 To get started with programming for Configuration Manager, it's beneficial to have a basic functional and architectural understanding of Configuration Manager.
 In addition, there are a number of key tools and resources that critical to validating and troubleshooting solutions.
 Below are tips and resources for someone new to programming for Configuration Manager.

 You should recognize that Configuration Manager, previously Systems Management Server (SMS), has quite a long history as a product.
 In reviewing namespaces, classes, methods, properties and log files you'll find many references containing "SMS" – in fact, most WMI classes start with "SMS_" and the primary Configuration Manager WMI namespace is "SMS".
 Over the course of years, numerous legacy classes, methods and properties have accumulated – not apparent to an administrative user, but when programming the history/legacy can be confusing.

 To successfully automate or extend Configuration Manager, it is incredibly important to gain a functional understanding of the product.
 Configuration Manager is multi-tiered, distributed management system, most often spread over numerous servers and numerous locations.
-See the below resources, for functional information on Configuration Manager.
+For more information, see Fundamentals of Configuration Manager.